 The CEIPI EPAC course will be organized online in English, German and French language and last four days.
 It will be offered in the following format:

-N.B. : Should the EPO mock exam take place in October, the CEIPI reserves the possiblity of postponing this last session to a date in October prior to the real EPAC exam, in order to make the training as efficient as possible for the participants.
+N.B. : Should the EPAC Board offer a mock exam taking place in October, the CEIPI reserves the possiblity of postponing this last session to a date in October prior to the real EPAC exam, in order to make the training as efficient as possible for the participants.

 Content and structure of the CEIPI course:

 The EPAC course is offered on the basis of 6 half-day substantive teaching sessions, consisting of general presentations and exercises covering the following topics:

 The first half-day session will cover the background of the patent system, the aim of patents, the criteria for patentability, patenting systems and the hierarchy therein, the priority concept, the PCT system and the International Bureau, the EPC system and the EPO.

 The second half-day session will focus on filing a PCT application and filing a (direct) European application including the requirements of obtaining a filing date and the formal requirements.